towhid046/towhid046/README.md

 <h1>About Me</h1>
 <p>
     Hi there, my name is <em>Towhid Morol</em>.
 I am a Front-end web developer, confident in building front-end web applications using HTML, CSS, Tailwind CSS, JavaScript, React, and Firebase Authentication.
 I also have familiarity with some backend technologies such as Node.js, Express.js, and MongoDB.
-My goal is to become a full stack web developer who can create eye-catching front ends with well-running backends.
+My main goal is to become a full-stack web developer who can create eye-catching front ends with well-running backends.
 Besides web development, I am engaged in cycling, reading, praying, and more.
 </p>

 <h1>Streaks</h1>